umwrit350sp17/su17-team2/teamdocs/Writer Documentation/5 Basic Commands.md

 To underline, click on the large U in the tool bar or use Control + U. Highlight text to apply the style as you wish.

-To change font color, click on the drop down menu beside the T with a paintdrop beside it above a brick red line.
+To change font color, click on the drop down menu beside the icon of T with a paintdrop above a brick red line.

-To highlight text with a certain color, use the drop down menu beside the
+To highlight text with a certain color, use the drop down menu beside the icon of a marker above a bright yellow line.